hedyhli/cognate-playground/README.md

 <img src="https://raw.githubusercontent.com/hedyhli/cognate-playground/main/screenshot.png" width=800 />

-It currently supports about 90% of all builtins from the C prelude, and all types except Table and IO.
+It currently supports about 90% of all builtins from the C prelude, and all types except IO.
 Discrepancies of this implementation that can be illustrated by tests can be found with `XFAIL` markers in the tests directory.

 Files of interest
 - index.html